If you want to gain exposure to the US stock market without spending time deciding and picking stocks, then you should consider this BMO ETF.

 BMO ZSP is an all-stock portfolio that tracks the performance of the S&P 500 index ETF and holds over 500 of the largest companies listed in the US stock market.

-Canadian investors liking to gain exposure to the US stock markets will find BMO ZSP ETF a suitable option because it holds 100% US stocks.
+Canadian investors who like to gain exposure to the US stock markets will find BMO ZSP ETF a suitable option because it holds 100% US stocks.

 Big tech companies make up a large portion of the ZSP ETF holdings.
 Tech companies like Apple, Microsoft, Amazon, Meta Platforms, etc.